cyberrangecz/library-locust-3302/README.md

-# Cybersecurity game "Kobylka 3302"
+# Cybersecurity game "Locust 3302"

 This cybersecurity game allows a **hands-on demonstration and practice** of topics such as network scanning, SSH connections, and password cracking.
 It is suitable for undergraduate students in computing.